thenbrent/paypal-digital-goods/README.md

 * `CreateRecurringPaymentsProfile` via `start_subscription()`

+## Examples

+To test the library for yourself, create a sandbox business account and request it be set as a Digital Goods account in the [x.com forums here](https://www.x.com/thread/49892).

+Login to this account and get your API credentials from the [API Access](https://www.sandbox.paypal.com/us/cgi-bin/webscr?cmd=_profile-api-access) page.

+Copy the API Credentials into ``/examples/functions.php``

+Load `index.php` in your browser.

+## Glossary

+If you are fluent in the verbose PayPal lexicon, you will find some of the terms in this library differ to those used in PayPal's documentation.

+This class translates the following PayPalisms to the human vernacular.

+* *Recurring Payment Profile* is referred to as a subscription
+* *Digital Goods for Express Checkout* is referred to as checkout
+* *Payment Flow* is referred to as checkout process

 ## Comparison

 For a quick comparison, of using this class vs. using PHP, let's compare one of the few examples of using the Digital Goods with Express Checkout found in this [blog post](https://www.x.com/blogs/Nate/2011/01/07/digital-goods-with-express-checkout-in-php).